ansibleguy/infra_haproxy/README.md

 <img src="https://www.haproxy.com/assets/legal/web-logo.png" alt="HAProxy Logo" width="300"/>
 </a>

-# Ansible Role - HAProxy Community
+# Ansible Role - HAProxy Community (with ACME, GeoIP and some WAF-Features)

 Role to deploy HAProxy (*Focus on the Community Version*)